Schefter: Dak Prescott Has 'Enormous Amount of Leverage' on Cowboys

 ESPN's Adam Schefter noted on Thursday's episode of Get Up that Prescott has an "enormous amount of leverage" in contract talks because of the number of teams that could look for an upgrade at quarterback this offseason (starts at 1:25 mark):

 Prescott is eligible for free agency this offseason after signing a one-year franchise tender in June.
-The Cowboys can use the franchise tag on their star quarterback for the second straight year, but ESPN's Todd Archer noted that will cost the team $37.7 million.
+The Cowboys can use the franchise tag on him for the second straight year, but ESPN's Todd Archer noted that will cost the team $37.7 million.

 Over the Cap estimates next year's salary cap will be set at $176 million, down from $198.2 million in 2020.